 What is forging?

 Forging is a permanent metal forming process, using force and pressure to reform metal into a predetermined shape.
 This is normally done when the metal is hot.
 As a direct result of the forging process, forgings have greater metallurgical soundness and increased mechanical properties.
+Click here to read more about Anchor Harvey's forging capabilities.

 Why choose the forging process?

 The Forging process increases mechanical properties.
 Forged components can withstand higher loads during use.
 Because the forging shape is predetermined and the forging dies are rigid, forged components can be produced to close tolerances.
 Close tolerances and shapes allow for cost reduction in machining time, material cost, and labor.
+Discover even more reasons to choose the forging process on our forging solutions page.

 What is closed-die forging?